yurimjeon1892/hydeout/index.md

 <br>

-**My paper "Follow the Footprints: Self-supervised Traversability Estimation for Off-road Vehicle Navigation based on Geometric and Visual Cues" was accepted by 2024 IEEE International Conference on Robotics and Automation (ICRA 2024).
+**Update: My paper "Follow the Footprints: Self-supervised Traversability Estimation for Off-road Vehicle Navigation based on Geometric and Visual Cues" is accepted by 2024 IEEE International Conference on Robotics and Automation (ICRA 2024).
 See you in Yokohama!**